Penalties for a DUI

 - If you wish to have your driving privileges restored, you will have to file for a hearing with the DMV.
 Since the law only allows you a short period of time (10 days) to request this hearing, you will need to consult with an attorney immediately after your arrest.

 Our DUI attorneys can help you get your driver’s license back and could also get you a restricted driver’s license in the event there are other incidents which could be a barrier to restoration of your license.
-Call today for a free phone consultation.
+Call today for a phone consultation.